-It’s the Balm
+It’s A Protective Balm

-While the amount of time it takes for shea butter to affect different skin conditions varies, but it is proven to prevent sunburn, heal small wounds, moisturize skin cracks, protect from frostbite, give relief from burns, ease muscle fatigue and aches, and control eczema and dermatitis.
+While the amount of time it takes for shea butter to affect different skin conditions varies, it is proven to prevent sunburn, heal small wounds, moisturize skin cracks, protect from frostbite, give relief from burns, ease muscle fatigue and aches, and control eczema and dermatitis.

 Choice of Royalty